What Are Medigap Plans?

 Medigap plans are Medicare Supplement Insurance offered by Medicare-approved private insurance companies to help cover cost sharing requirements of Original Medicare Parts A and B.

 While Medicare pays for a large percentage of the health care services and supplies you may need, you are still responsible for a portion of the costs in the form of deductibles, copays, and coinsurance.
 Medigap policies help with these costs and sometimes offer more coverage for excess charges and foreign travel health emergencies.

 Medigap plans are standardized by Medicare and regulated by state laws and insurance commissioners.
 You pay a monthly premium for Medigap.
 Costs and availability of Medigap plans vary depending on several factors including your age and gender, the insurer, and your state of residence.
 Learn about Medigap in Kentucky so you can determine which plan best meets your needs.

-- Plans F and G are the most popular and comprehensive Medigap plan types in Kentucky.
+- Plans F and G are the most popular and comprehensive Medigap plan types in Alabama.
 Plan F is no longer available to people who are eligible for Medicare after December 31, 2019.